 Acting Premier Says Russia Not Capable Of Paying Foreign Debt

-Russia and the other former Soviet republics were due to pay $9.8 billion in 1992 on the debt, which is estimated at $70 billion, Interfax said.
-By July 27, Russia had paid $1 billion, it said.
+The Interfax news agency said Russia and other independent republics that succeeded the Soviet Union were due to pay $9.8 billion in 1992 on the Soviet foreign debt, estimated at $70 billion.
+By July 27, Russia had paid $1 billion, Interfax said.

-Western governments have supported easing the former Soviet Union’s debt repayment schedule while it transforms the centrally planned economy into a free-market system.
+Western governments have expressed support this summer for easing the former Soviet Union’s debt repayment schedule to give the country a breather while it transforms the centrally planned economy into a market system.

-″Russia is capable of paying no more that $2 billion in debt payments this year,″ Interfax quoted Yegor Gaidar as saying.
-Gaidar, 36, is the architect of Russia’s economic reform program.
+″Russia is capable of paying no more than $2 billion in debt payments this year,″ Interfax quoted Gaidar, the 36-year-old architect of Russia’s economic reform plan, as saying.

-In another economic development, a top Central Bank official said the bank had no plans to set a new ruble rate or to deviate from Russia’s policy of a single rate.
+In another economic development, a top Central Bank official said the bank has no plans to set a new ruble rate and deviate from Russia’s policy of having a single ruble rate.

-The ruble took a record plunge at a Moscow currency auction Thursday, falling nearly 22 percent to 205 rubles per dollar.
+The statement came after the ruble took a record plunge at a Moscow currency auction on Thursday, falling nearly 22 percent to 205 rubles per dollar.

-News reports suggested the Central Bank intended to set a separate ruble rate, as it did until the single-rate policy took effect July 1.
+News reports suggested Thursday that the Central Bank intends to set a separate ruble rate, like it did in the past.
+The single-rate policy took effect on July 1.
 The rate is determined at the auctions held twice a week at the Moscow Currency Exchange.

-But Interfax quoted Central Bank deputy chairman Dmitry Tulin as saying the bank is not considering such a step.
+But Interfax quoted Central Bank’s deputy chairman Dmitry Tulin as saying the bank is not considering such a step.

 The Central Bank intervened in the first six months of 1992 through a special currency fund, created by donations from export enterprises that had to sell 10 percent of their hard currency profits to the state, Interfax reported.

-Tulin said the Central Bank needs $1 billion in reserve to stabilize the ruble rate, which it does not have.
+He said the Central Bank needs to have $1 billion in reserve to stabilize the ruble rate, but does not possess that amount.